chaowei312/5800_FinalProject/report.md

 | Recurrent-Light (Benchmark) | FP32 | 11.0M | 41.86 | 0.8977 | 0.9082 | 0.9017 | 0.9146 | 0.403 |
 | Recurrent-Light (Benchmark) | FP16 | 11.0M | 20.93 | 0.8977 | 0.9082 | 0.9017 | 0.9146 | 0.230 |

 Under the benchmark configuration, the Recurrent-Light (Benchmark) model exhibits a modest reduction in accuracy compared to the Baseline (Benchmark) transformer (0.8977 vs. 0.9022), reflecting an intentional trade-off between capacity and efficiency.
 This performance difference is small relative to the deployment benefits: the Recurrent-Light (Benchmark) model uses less than half the parameters (11.0M vs. 25.9M) and achieves nearly an 80% reduction in storage under FP16 precision (20.9 MB vs. 98.9 MB), while maintaining comparable inference latency.
 Across all architectures, FP16 quantization proves highly stable, preserving accuracy and F1 while reducing model size by approximately 50% and improving inference speed by 40–45%.
 Moreover, the Recurrent (Wider, hidden size = 384) model outperforms the Baseline (Benchmark) under matched width, confirming that recurrent weight sharing is not inherently limiting.
 Overall, these results indicate that recurrent transformers, particularly the Recurrent-Light (Benchmark) configuration with FP16 precision, offer an attractive deployment-efficient alternative with minimal impact on predictive performance.
+This analysis is not intended as a primary performance comparison, but as evidence that recurrent weight sharing does not impede quantization robustness under matched capacity.

 ## Conclusion

 ### Key Findings

-This study compares standard depth-stacked Transformers with recurrent Transformers that share weights under a controlled classification setting.
-On short-text benchmarks such as SST-2, the standard Transformer achieves slightly higher accuracy, but at more than twice the parameter and memory cost.
-The recurrent architecture retains competitive performance while reducing parameters by approximately 58%, demonstrating that iterative refinement can effectively replace explicit depth stacking for short contexts.
+We conducted a controlled comparison between standard depth-stacked Transformers and recurrent Transformers with shared weights for text classification.
+On short-text benchmarks such as SST-2, the standard Transformer achieves marginally higher accuracy, but at more than twice the parameter count and memory footprint.
+In contrast, the recurrent architecture preserves competitive performance while reducing parameters by approximately 58%, demonstrating that iterative refinement can effectively substitute explicit depth stacking in low-context settings.

-On longer-text and more complex settings, including Yelp reviews and multi-domain classification, recurrent Transformers consistently match or outperform the baseline despite their smaller size.
-These results indicate that recurrence is particularly effective for modeling long-range dependencies.
-In deployment-oriented evaluations, FP16 quantization remains stable across architectures, reducing memory usage by about 50% and improving inference latency with negligible performance loss.
-Overall, recurrent Transformers offer a favorable efficiency–performance trade-off, especially for long-context and cross-domain tasks.
+On longer and more complex inputs, including Yelp reviews and multi-domain classification tasks, recurrent Transformers consistently match or outperform the baseline despite their smaller size, suggesting particular advantages for modeling long-range dependencies.
+Deployment-oriented experiments further show that FP16 quantization is stable across architectures, reducing memory usage by about 50% and improving inference latency with negligible performance loss.
+Overall, recurrent Transformers offer a strong efficiency–performance trade-off, especially under long-context and cross-domain conditions.

 ### Limitations

-Our experiments are limited to encoder-only classification tasks, and the benefits of recurrence may not extend directly to generative or sequence-to-sequence models.
-Effective depth matching is approximate, as recurrent unrolling differs from independently parameterized layers in optimization behavior.
-Additionally, sequential recurrence may limit parallelism on certain hardware.
+This study focuses on encoder-only classification tasks, and the observed benefits may not directly transfer to generative or sequence-to-sequence settings.
+Moreover, effective depth matching is approximate, as recurrent unrolling differs from independently parameterized layers in optimization dynamics, and sequential recurrence may limit parallelism on some hardware.

 ### Future Directions

-Future work may explore adaptive recurrence, where the number of refinement steps varies with input complexity, as well as extending recurrent architectures to large-scale pretraining.
-Combining recurrence with other parameter-efficient techniques is another promising direction.
+Future work may investigate adaptive recurrence mechanisms that vary refinement depth by input complexity, as well as extensions to large-scale pretraining and combinations with other parameter-efficient techniques.

-In summary, recurrent Transformers provide a practical and efficient alternative to depth-stacked architectures by trading parameters for computation, with clear advantages in long-context and multi-domain classification settings.